Mizzou student-athlete march focuses on unity, justice

 Suggs is the president of the newly formed Mizzou Black Student Athlete Association, which spearheaded the march as the organization’s first event.

-In attendance were many of the 550 Missouri student-athletes, as well as Tigers head football coach Eli Drinkwitz, athletic director Jim Sterk, head men’s basketball coach Cuonzo Martin, head women’s basketball coach Robin Pingeton and several others from the athletic department.
+In attendance were many of the 550 Missouri student-athletes, as well as Tigers head football coach Eli Drinkwitz, Athletics Director Jim Sterk, head men’s basketball coach Cuonzo Martin, head women’s basketball coach Robin Pingeton and several others from the Athletics Department.

 Racial injustice protests have occurred around the world since the end of May after the death of George Floyd while in police custody.
 Another strong wave of marches occurred after a Kenosha, Wisconsin, police officer shot Jacob Blake in the back seven times on Aug.
 23 while Blake was opening the door and leaning into his vehicle during an altercation with police over a domestic violence dispute.